i-savenok-ithechart/taxes-calculator-prototype/README.md

     >pytest
 10. Run isort from "/src" with
     >isort .
-11. Rгn flake8 from "/src" with
+11. Run flake8 from "/src" with
     >flake8 .